MuhammedBuyukkinaci/My-Linux-Commands/README.md

 echo $PATH
 echo $HOSTNAME

-#To create a specific EV
+# To create a specific EV
 export EV_NAME="EV_VALUE"

+# To assign the content of a file to a variable on shell
+TOKEN=$(cat path/to/file)

 ```